Droidec/G.O.A.T./README.md

 ## Licence

-This program is released under BSD-3 clause licence.
+`G.O.A.T.` is released under BSD-3 clause licence.
 See the LICENCE file in this source distribution for more information.
 All rights from the [Fallout 3](https://fallout.bethesda.net/en/games/fallout-3) game belongs to [Bethesda](https://bethesda.net/).